-NASA’s self-driving six-wheeled robot on Mars the Perseverance rover — is set to start an epic journey across a crater floor to seek signs of ancient life, the US space agency said on Friday.
+NASA’s self-driving six-wheeled robot on Mars, the Perseverance rover — is set to start an epic journey across a crater floor to seek signs of ancient life, the US space agency said on Friday.

-The rover, moving at a top speed of 120 metres per hour, will trek across the Martian landscape using a newly enhanced auto-navigation system.
+The rover, moving at a top speed of 120 meters per hour, will trek across the Martian landscape using a newly enhanced auto-navigation system.
 Called AutoNav, this enhanced system makes 3D maps of the terrain ahead, identifies hazards, and plans a route around any obstacles without additional direction from controllers back on Earth.

 “We have a capability called ‘thinking while driving’,” said Vandi Verma, a senior engineer, rover planner, and driver at NASA’s Jet Propulsion Laboratory in Southern California, in a statement on Friday.

 “The rover is thinking about autonomous drive while its wheels are turning,” Verma added.

 Elegant Themes - The most popular WordPress theme in the world and the ultimate WordPress Page Builder.
 Get a 30-day money-back guarantee.
 Get it for Free

 Using AutoNav, Perseverance will begin its first science campaign on the floor of Jezero Crater.
 This crater once was a lake, when, billions of years ago, Mars was wetter than today.
 Perseverance’s destination is a dried-out river delta at the crater’s edge.